 Basic Steps of Closing

-- A sales contract is signed by the buyer and seller and delivered to the closing agent, usually with a deposit check.
-The escrow is accepted by the escrow agent, usually by written notation on the contract.
+A sales contract is signed by the buyer and seller, and delivered to the closing agent, usually with a deposit check.
+The escrow is accepted by the escrow agent, often by written notation on the contract.
 The escrow agent starts the closing process by opening a title order.
 The file begins to be processed.
 Tax information, loan payoffs, survey (if necessary), homeowner/maintenance fees, inspections/reports, and hazard and other insurances as well as legal papers are ordered.
 A title search is ordered.

-- Escrow/settlement agent oversees closing of the transaction.
-Seller signs the deed and closing affidavit.
+The escrow or settlement agent oversees closing of the transaction.
+The seller signs the deed and closing affidavit.
 Buyer signs the new note and mortgage.
 The old loan is paid off.
-Seller, real estate professionals, attorneys and other parties present at the closing of the transaction are paid.
+Seller, real estate agents, attorneys and other parties present at the closing of the transaction are paid.